omarkabbas/ContactsApplication/README.md

 9. Click on OK and then Click on Start Servers.
 Both Apache Server and MySQL Server will get started in a while.

-10. Copy all the code files(contacts folder in zip file) into the path C:\MAMP\htdocs.
+10. Copy all the code files(src folder) into the path C:\MAMP\htdocs.

 11. Used Server name : localhost, Username : root, Password : root, Database : contacts